Kanma/TitanPlayed/README.md

 The data saved by the TitanPlayed is located at *WTF/Account/<your_account_name>/SavedVariables/TitanPlayed.lua*

-Here is an example of such file:
+Here is an example of such file (from the file *scripts/example.lua*):

 `TitanPlayedTimes = {
 	["Bob"] = {